Most trekkers are oblivious to the impact of Atal Tunnel on trekking in India.

 Take for example the Miyar Valley trek that we explored a few years ago.
 It starts from the quaint village of Urgose.
 The trail takes you to medieval Buddhist monasteries and has flower beds dominated by Himalayan orchids.
 Our team who explored the trek couldn’t stop raving about it.

 Unfortunately, we could never open this trek because of its remoteness.
-Now with the opening of the Atal Tunnel, we are filled with hope.
+Now with the the Atal Tunnel, we are filled with hope.

 I anticipate a shift in how most treks are going to be conducted in these regions.
 And this shift would begin with base camps.